Grant-S-Z/GrantSite/content/post/Build a blog.md

 ### Install Hugo {#install-hugo}

-Easy for macos.
+Easy for Macos.
 Make sure that you have installed brew.

 ```bash
 brew install hugo